ngpal/brainspace/content/More of Me/Astronomy.md

 ### The Orion Constellation
 This is my favorite constellation,  because it's the only one I can identify in the night sky.
 Look for 3 stars in a straight line, it's hard to miss.
 Those three stars are known as Orion's Belt.
 It's usually visible in January, but not exclusively.
 Refer to [this picture](https://earthsky.org/upl/2022/01/Orion-January-Evenings-e1640798952631.jpg) to get an idea of where the rest of [Orion](https://en.wikipedia.org/wiki/Orion_(constellation)?useskin=vector) lies.
 This leads me to the brightest star in the constellation,
 ### Betelgeuse
 Pronounced *beetle-juice*, this is the brightest star in the Orion constellation.
 It's a red supergiant star, and is the 10th brightest star in the night sky.
+I included it here because of it's funny name lol.
 ### Sirius
 Sirius, the dog star, is the brightest star in the night sky.
 I used to confuse Sirius with Jupiter a lot, because Jupiter is usually the brightest object in the sky.
 But like I said, stars twinkle, planets don't.
 Fun fact: it's about 9 light years away.
 So the Sirius you're seeing from here is actually how it looked 9 years ago.
 ### Mars